-The Complete Guide to Buying Group Health Insurance in Arizona
+The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 Year after year, paid health insurance continues to be a top benefit workers want from employers.
-A recent report by Forbes found the top benefit employees want from employers in 2025 is employer-covered healthcare.
+A report by Forbes found the top benefit employees want from employers is employer-covered healthcare.
 Employer-covered healthcare is also the top benefit employers say they provide, so it’s likely your top competitors are offering it to stand out to talent.

-There are many other benefits to providing health insurance for workers, including:
+In addition to meeting employee demand, there are many other benefits to providing health insurance for workers, including:

 • Tax advantages: Companies can deduct their contribution toward their employees’ health insurance premiums as a business expense.
+This also lowers employee’s taxable income.

 • Better work outcomes: According to the American Mental Wellness Association, happy employees are 12% to 20% more productive than unhappy employees, which can increase profitability at your company.